CivilTT/ServerStarter/README.md

 ![Spigot](./Images/Spigot_en.png)

-### Setting for each worlds (In "Additional", you can install datapacks and cutom maps)
+### Setting for each worlds (In "Additionals" tab, you can install datapacks and cutom maps)

 ![world-settings](./Images/WorldSettings_en.png)

-### ShareWorld (World synchronization function when multiple people start a server)
+### ShareWorld (World synchronization system when multiple people start a server)

 ![ShareWorld](./Images/ShareWorld_en.png)